 add DNS entries for each of the required service

-If you encounter a problem when you create a notebook, see Troubleshooting notebooks for help with common issues.
+If you encounter a problem when you create a notebook, see Troubleshooting Vertex AI Workbench for help with common issues.

 Install dependencies on your new user-managed notebooks instance.